lucamlouzada/GentzkowLabTemplateFork/clusters.md

 ### 3. Visual Studio Code Remote SSH

 If you use Visual Studio Code, you can install and utilize the "Remote - SSH" extension provided through Microsoft.
 This extension will allow you to access Sherlock through Visual Studio, and make edits as you might on a local Visual Studio project.
-You will need to login to Sherlock following the standard process outlined above.
+You will need to login to Sherlock following the standard process outlined above. **This is the approach we recommend.**

 ### 4. SSHFS Mounting